-- Encouraging young people with SEND to participate in education, employment and training.
+- Encouraging young people with SEND to take part in education, employment and training.

-- Working with colleagues in adult and community services to increase the number of young people eligible for adult services engaging in paid employment
+- Working with adult and community services to increase the number of SEND young people who are engaging in paid employment.

-- Ensuring that appropriate SEND provision for children and young people (School Year 9 and above) with complex needs is available within the Borough wherever possible
+- Ensuring that appropriate complex needs provision for SEND children and young people (Year 9 and above) is available within Southend

 The Code of Practice says preparing for adulthood means preparing for:

-- higher education and/or employment – this includes exploring different employment options, such as support for becoming self-employed and help from supported employment agencies
+- higher education and/or employment.
+This includes support for becoming self-employed and help from supported employment agencies

-- independent living – this means young people having choice, control and freedom over their lives and the support they have, their accommodation and living arrangements, including supported living
+- independent living so that young people have choice, control and freedom over their lives and the support they have.
+This also covers accommodation and living arrangements, including supported living

-- participating in society, including having friends and supportive relationships, and participating in, and contributing to, the local community
+- participating in society.
+This includes having friends, supportive relationships, and participating in, and contributing to, the local community

 - being as healthy as possible in adult life

-The PfA team will ensure, along with children’s and adult services, that the transition to adult care and support is well planned, is integrated with the annual reviews of the EHC plans and reflects existing special educational and health provision that is in place to help the young person prepare for adulthood.
+- reflects special educational and health provision that is already in place to help the young person prepare for adulthood.

-Where a young person is under 18 years of age, the involvement of parents is particularly important and the team will continue to involve them in the vast majority of decisions.
+It is important for parents of young people under 18 to stay involved so the team will continue to involve them in the vast majority of decisions.

-The PfA team work alongside Connexions colleagues, the Careers Enterprise Company, training providers and further education settings, so that young people have the information they need about local employers, further training, and where to go for additional advice or support.
+The PfA team work alongside Connexions colleagues, the Careers Enterprise Company, training providers and further education settings, to make sure that young people have the information they need about local employers, further training, and where to go for more advice or support.

 If you'd like to view this content in another format please email email@example.com